 Salmon Kombu Roll – Auspicious Food

-As I mentioned in my Osechi Ryori posts, each ingredient and dish for Osechi Ryori has been carefully selected for their symbolism that carries auspicious meaning to usher in the new year.
+As I mentioned in my Osechi Ryori posts, each ingredient and dish for Osechi Ryori has been carefully selected for its symbolism that carries auspicious meaning to usher in the new year.
 This Salmon Kombu Roll is no exception.

 Eating kombu is believed to bring happiness for the new year as kombu (or sometimes called kobu) has the same sound as the Japanese word Yorokobu, which means to be happy and joyful.